WELCOME TO CLASS 4

 We encourage children to immerse themselves in our topic and make links between all the subjects they are taught.
 Throughout the year, children also focus on developing the 5R's of learning: Resilience, Responsibility, Resourcefulness, Reasoning and Reflection.

-Next half term, we will study the topic ‘Alchemy Island’.
+This half term (Spring 2), we will study the topic ‘Alchemy Island’.
 We’ll be going on a magical journey to find the gold hidden somewhere on Alchemy Island.
 A mysterious visitor will arrive to present us with artefacts from the island.
 Reading stories set in fantasy worlds will inspire our story writing.
 We’ll manipulate digital photographs, adding fantastical special effects.
 Our geography skills will improve as we look closely at maps of Alchemy Island, plotting routes and using coordinates.
 We’ll examine samples from the island, explore the properties of materials and experiment with changes of state.
 If we’re going to find gold, we’d better find out all about it!
 In English we’ll write soliloquies and poems inspired by the island’s magical powers and dramatic landscape.
 The coding programme Scratch will help us to plot and correct errors in our route, and we’ll use technology to create beautiful digital images.
 We’ll compose raps and use sound effects and mood music to reflect the atmosphere on Alchemy Island.

 If you are able to help your child prepare for this project, why not investigate foods together that change state when they are heated or cooled?
 You could also visit the library to find a book to read together which is set in a fantasy world.
 Alternatively, work together to create a map of your own fantasy island – what landmarks will you include?
 There are optional home learning ideas in the children's learning logs, which will be checked every Monday.

 Please can all items of kit and school uniform be named.